n. Provisions, Contingent liabilities and contingent assets Provisions

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
 The Company monitors capital using a gearing ratio, which is net debt (total borrowings and lease liabilities net of cash and cash equivalents divided by total equity (as shown in the balance sheet).

-The net debt to equity ratio for the current year reduced as a result of QIP and tighter monitoring of trade receivable payments, which resulted in an increase in operating cash flows and cash held by the Company at the end of the year.
+The net debt to equity ratio for the current year further reduced as a result of increased volume leading to increase in operating cash flows and cash held by the Company at the end of the year.

 For Walker Chandiok & Co LLP For and on behalf of the Board of Directors of